Have you finally found the perfect property but now have no idea how to take the next step?

 The seller could then go back to the original purchaser and tell them they have to come up with the $450,000 within 48 hours, or they’ll accept the higher offer.

-“This isn’t a standard part of the contract, it’s normally inserted when the buyer wants to make an offer that’s conditional upon the buyer selling their own property,” the REIWA spokesman explains.
+"This isn’t a standard part of the contract, it’s normally inserted when the buyer wants to make an offer that’s conditional upon the buyer selling their own property."

 If you’re a keen bidder and love the thrill of auctions, you’re looking in the wrong place.

-Only two to three percent of properties are sold through auction in WA.
+Only 2-3% of properties are sold through an auction in WA.

-Most offers are through private treaty and the agent is required by law to present all offers, usually written on a contract, to the vendor.
+Most offers are through private treaties and the agent is required by law to present all offers, usually written on a contract, to the vendor.

-The contract goes back and forth until a final price is agreed,” the REIWA spokesman says.
+The contract goes back and forth until a final price is agreed upon.

-Be careful what you wish for though – there’s no cooling off period in WA.
+Tips: Be careful what you wish for though – there’s no cooling-off period in WA.

 Although, strangely enough, the exception is retirement villages.